 Expedited tenure makes it possible to streamline the UO’s promotion and tenure process for tenured faculty at the rank of full professor, providing the university with leverage when seeking to hire top-tier faculty members.
 It is governed by the expedited tenure policy.

 Following the decision to hire the faculty member, the hiring unit (or tenure home in the case of senior administrative hires) will review the hiring dossier of the candidate.
 Full professors in the unit will vote on whether or not the candidate should be granted tenure at the rank of full professor through the expedited tenure process.
-Should the faculty vote in favor of the candidate, the faculty will report the vote to the dean of the school or college.
+Should the faculty vote in favor of utilizing the expedited process, the faculty will report the vote to the dean of the school or college.
 If the dean agrees with the decision, the case will be forwarded to the Office of the Provost (OtP).
 This process will be accomplished within ten working days.

 In cases where the hiring unit and dean choose to pursue expedited tenure, the dean’s office will provide the dossier to OtP for consideration by the Expedited Tenure Review Committee (ETRC).
 The ETRC is a subcommittee of the Faculty Personnel Committee (FPC) designated to review expedited tenure cases.